invitepeople/slate/source/includes/_tickets.md

-status | `string` | Possible values are `Paid` and `Reserved`. checked_in | `boolean` | Will return true if the Participant has checked in with the Ticket. code | `string` | A generated 8 digit unique code.
+status | `string` | Possible values are `Paid` and `Reserved`. checked_in | `boolean` | Will return true if the Participant has checked in with the Ticket. code | `string` | A generated 8 digit unique code. paid_price | `string` | The price paid for the Ticket in the Event's currency.
+The value is formatted as a decimal number. vat | `string` | The VAT paid for the Ticket in the Event's currency.
+The value is formatted as a decimal number. external_id | `string` | An external ID from another system.

 ## Create a Ticket